rmp15/rstudio_cloud_tutorial/README.md

 Short guide on how to use the great features of RStudio Cloud in conjunction with SHARP Training courses.\
 This guide assumes the user has functional knowledge of R and RStudio.\
-This tutorial is NOT a guide to learning R or RStudio; there already countless fantastic guides out there!
+This tutorial is NOT a guide to learning R or RStudio; there already countless fantastic guides out there!\
+One example are the RStudio Cloud Primers https://rstudio.cloud/learn/primers

 ![image](https://github.com/rmp15/rstudio_cloud_tutorial/blob/main/banner/banner.png)